radareorg/radare2/DEVELOPERS.md

 * In general, don't use goto.
 The goto statement only comes in handy when a function exits from multiple locations and some common work such as cleanup has to be done.
-If there is no cleanup needed then just return directly.
+If there is no cleanup needed, then just return directly.

   Choose label names which say what the goto does or why the goto exists.
 An example of a good name could be "out_buffer:" if the goto frees "buffer".
   Avoid using GW-BASIC names like "err1:" and "err2:".

-* Use `r_return_*` functions to check preconditions that are caused by programmers errors.
+* Use `r_return_*` functions to check preconditions that are caused by programmers' errors.
 Please note the difference between conditions that should never happen, and that are handled through `r_return_*` functions, and conditions that can happen at runtime (e.g. malloc returns NULL, input coming from user, etc.), and should be handled in the usual way through if-else.